 The safeguards approach for the Monju reactor was developed in accordance with the IAEA document INFCIRC / 153, a typical comprehensive safeguards agreement concluded between Japan and the IAEA.
 The Monju reactor was designed with safeguards in mind and was arguably the first fast reactor in the world to implement the state-of-the-art Safeguard by Design concept.
 The goal of International safeguards at the Monju reactor is the timely detection of a MOX fuel diversion.
 The target amount of diverted MOX fuel for detection represents one significant quantity of plutonium (1 SQ), which is 8 kg of plutonium in the MOX fuel.
 Safeguards also was applied to uranium at the reactor, but to a lesser extent.

 The timeliness of detection a possible diversion depends on whether the plutonium is in unirradiated "fresh" or irradiated "spent" fuel.
-In the first case, the goal of timeliness of detection is one month, in the latter case three months.
+In the first case, the goal of timeliness of detecting is one month, in the latter case three months.
 The first term essentially dictates the need for monthly inspections carried out by the IAEA inspectors on the place, that is, at the facility.

 The safeguards approach for Monju was based on the traditional approach applied to all MOX-fueled reactors under the IAEA safeguards agreement, which includes: